elmerdotdev/ciccc-web-1-transition-exercise/README.md

-# WAD E-0923 Transition Exercise
+# WAD Transition Exercise

+Create an `index.html` and `styles.scss` and create the transitions/animations listed in the **Tasks**.
+Once you are done, commit and push your changes.

 ## Tasks

-1. Create a new circle with a yellow background color and make it disappear (opacity) when the user hovers over it.
+1. Create a new circle with a yellow background color and make it disappear when the user hovers over it.

-2. Create an animation that moves the circle to make a square. top left => top right => bottom right => bottom left => top left
+2. Using the same circle, create an animation that moves the circle to the edges of the screen and changes its shape between a circle and a square. top left (circle) => top right (square) => bottom right (circle) => bottom left (square) => top left (circle)

 3. Create a loading bar that fills up from left to right.